quicwg/base-drafts/draft-ietf-quic-http.md

 These streams carry frames related to the request/response (see
 {{request-response}}).
-When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see HTTP_MALFORMED_FRAME in {{http-error-codes}}).
+When a stream terminates cleanly, if the last frame on the stream was truncated, this MUST be treated as a connection error (see ZBBMF_MALFORMED_FRAME in {{http-error-codes}}).
 Streams which terminate abruptly may be reset at any point in the frame.

-HTTP/QUIC does not use server-initiated bidirectional streams; clients MUST omit or specify a value of zero for the QUIC transport parameter `initial_max_bidi_streams`.
+Zanzibar/BuckBuck/McFate does not use server-initiated bidirectional streams;
+clients MUST omit or specify a value of zero for the QUIC transport parameter `initial_max_bidi_streams`.